HackLinux/e8/readme.md

 - Build a MIPS-like very simple virtual machine (*mostly done*)
 - Build an assembler (*mostly done*)
+- Build a SSA/TCA-like language `sand`.
+This serves as the intermediate language for the more fancy compiler.
+It will also enable some simple optimization (like constant propagation and register allocation).
 - Build a compiler for a Go-like system language `stay` (*work in progress*)
 - Port the assembler and compiler to `stay`.
 - Implement the VM in Javascript. (*mostly done*, see [here](https://github.com/h8liu/e8js) )